Kubernetes State Of The Union — KubeCon 2019, San Diego

 Based on what I saw at the conference, I can categorize the companies into four general areas: (1) Kubernetes cluster management, (2) cloud-native applications monitoring and diagnostics, (3) security, and (4) cloud-native storage solutions.

 I observed a pattern emerging in Kubernetes — enterprises are launching a large number of small size clusters, instead of a small number of large Kubernetes clusters.
 I was surprised to find out that some large enterprises have thousands of small size Kubernetes clusters.
 This has created a plethora of startups, and even some established players, providing Kubernetes cluster management solutions.
 This is despite the fact that all major public cloud providers offer managed Kubernetes clusters.
-It seems the appetite of the enterprise to launch large number of Kubernetes clusters, instead of launching fewer but bigger clusters, have given rise to these companies.
-I did not find much differences between these offerings — and in a lot of cases even their UI looked very similar.
+It seems the appetite of the enterprise to launch a large number of Kubernetes clusters, instead of launching fewer but bigger clusters, have given rise to these companies.
+I did not find many differences between these offerings — and in a lot of cases, even their UI looked very similar.
 It is not clear to me how they will differentiate themselves in a crowded market.

-Prometheus has established itself as a standard open source tool for event monitoring and alerting and metrics collection.
-With OpenMetrics now a CNCF sandbox project, and OpenTracing and OpenCensus merging to become OpenTelemetry , opportunities have been created for new companies to provide monitoring and diagnostics solutions.
-While Datadog remains the 800 pound gorilla, a large number of startups and smaller players are offering a variety of monitoring solutions, and even finding a niche in deeper diagnostics, including more comprehensive solutions that include infrastructure level, Kubernetes cluster level, and microservice applications level monitoring and diagnostics all in one place, to help pinpoint the production issues quickly.
+Prometheus has established itself as a standard open-source tool for event monitoring and alerting and metrics collection.
+With OpenMetrics now a CNCF sandbox project, and OpenTracing and OpenCensus merging to become OpenTelemetry, opportunities have been created for new companies to provide monitoring and diagnostics solutions.
+While Datadog remains the 800-pound gorilla, a large number of startups and smaller players are offering a variety of monitoring solutions, and even finding a niche in deeper diagnostics, including more comprehensive solutions that include infrastructure level, Kubernetes cluster level, and microservice applications level monitoring and diagnostics all in one place, to help pinpoint the production issues quickly.
 I also saw a few vendors offering predictive diagnostic solutions.
 It seems the monitoring solution market will continue to be fragmented, with a couple of larger players and a number of smaller players competing on innovation.

 Cloud-Native storage solutions are becoming very popular and a number of vendors are offering portable storage solutions for cloud-native applications.
 I was very happy to see Vitess graduating from CNFC incubation and getting endorsements from Slack, with millions of users.
-A lot of vendors offer a number of storage solutions, and have some interesting features.
-The portability of storage across bare-metal, private cloud and public cloud makes an interesting use case, especially because enterprises are in the process of migration and vendor lock-in is the last thing they want.
+A lot of vendors offer a number of storage solutions and have some interesting features.
+The portability of storage across bare-metal, private cloud, and public cloud makes an interesting use case, especially because enterprises are in the process of migration, and vendor lock-in is the last thing they want.

 What Was Missing?

 Although I thoroughly enjoyed the conference and was very impressed by the level of intellect and quality of the solutions being offered by the vendors, I would be remiss if do not bring up two key things I see sorely missing at the conference.
-As powerful and beneficial the cloud-native technologies are to businesses, their level of complexity is unprecedented.
-In my conversations with the technology gurus like Brendan Burns, one of the creators of Kubernetes, and Louis Ryan and Sven Mawson, the creators of Istio, they all agreed about the unprecedented complexity of cloud-native technologies.
+As powerful and beneficial as the cloud-native technologies are to businesses, their level of complexity is unprecedented.
+In my conversations with the technology gurus like Brendan Burns, one of the creators of Kubernetes, and Louis Ryan and Sven Mawson , the creators of Istio, they all agreed about the unprecedented complexity of cloud-native technologies.
 Technology guru, founder of WebLogic, and creator of the Web App Server, Paul Ambrose, says, “k8s is essentially a cloud operating system.
-The difference between the unix and k8s experience is: you could get away with not knowing much about what happens under the covers with unix.
+The difference between the UNIX and k8s experience is: you could get away with not knowing much about what happens under the covers with UNIX.
 The same is not so true with k8s.”

-I have lived through several technological revolutions, such as object oriented programming, interpreted languages with virtual machines and portable code, SOA, XML, Web Services, J2EE and the advent of web applications, but nothing comes even close to the level of complexity of these cloud-native technologies.
+I have lived through several technological revolutions, such as object-oriented programming, interpreted languages with virtual machines and portable code, SOA, XML, Web Services, J2EE, and the advent of web applications, but nothing comes even close to the level of complexity of these cloud-native technologies.
 Developers have taken up the central role in this digital transformation, but there are no tools that address the needs of the cloud-native developers.
-That puts these technologies out of the reach of 95% developers.
-Almost all the tools are targeting ops and service delivery, but there will be no services to deliver if there are no tools that address the complexity of cloud-native technology and brings it within the reach of 95% developers.
+That puts these technologies out of the reach of 95% of developers.
+Almost all the tools are targeting ops and service delivery, but there will be no services to deliver if there are no tools that address the complexity of cloud-native technology and brings it within the reach of 95% of developers.
 If the industry is to reap the benefits of these technologies, this gap needs to be addressed.